intellifi-nl/webapi-doc/README.md

 At this moment we only support JSON as output format.

-By default the api is accessible on: http(s)://{host}/api/{resource}/{id}
+By default the api is accessible on: http://`host`/api/`resource`/`id`
-* The host will be provided to you when you are evaluating or purchasing our product.
+* The `host` will be provided to you when you are evaluating or purchasing our product.
 We always have an 'play-arround' brain that we can supply to you.
-* The {resource} shall will contain the resource that you want to query.
+* The `resource` shall will contain the resource that you want to query.
 This is most of the times the plural form of a noun.
-* The {id} indicates which specific resource you wish to access.
+* The optional `id` indicates which specific resource you wish to access.
 Please refer to the individual resourcse for more information on the type of id that is used.
 In most resources this is a [MongoDB ObjectId](http://docs.mongodb.org/manual/reference/object-id/).
-You can omit the {id}: the server will return a list with all items in the resource (not if it's to much: see paginiation).
+If you omit `id` the server will return a list with all items in the resource.

-TODO: State vs events (seperate access to message bus and websocket)

 Explorability
 =============